caglaralkan/MDEF/docs/term4-5-6/03-Master Project.md

 Many EU funding programs are concerned with sustainability and environmentally friendly processes and practices.
 Makerspaces can use these funds to develop projects on the circular economy, waste management, and implement sustainable projects that positively impact urban lifestyles.
 Consequently, EU funds stimulate local economic activities in the region, create jobs, and promote social inclusion and innovation by supporting local makerspaces.
 Thus, makerspaces can be transformed into hubs of local innovation, contributing to the local economy and community well-being.

 As part of social innovation, makerspaces and EU funds can be used to develop educational and training programs, providing workshops and skill development opportunities for members and the wider community.
-This can enhance the skillsets of participants, making them more confident within their communities.
+This can enhance the skill sets of participants, making them more confident within their communities.

 In conclusion, obtaining EU funds can significantly enhance the development and impact of a makerspace during settlement, providing financial stability, access to advanced resources, opportunities for innovation, wide networks for diverse community building, and sustainable practices.
 Beyond all these advantages, the application process for funds gives makers and founders self-discipline and opportunities to develop their skills in forecasting, feasibility, and project management, which are crucial for a sustainable makerspace project.